Visit the institution website for COVID‑19 updates

-Standard Manchester Met entrance requirements for postgraduate taught programmes apply.
-(Applicants need to have an honours degree or a postgraduate diploma or a professional qualification recognised as being equivalent to a UK honours degree.
-Other qualifications or experience may be acceptable if students are able to demonstrate appropriate knowledge and skills to a UK honours degree standard.)
+You’ll need to have an honours degree or a postgraduate diploma or a professional qualification recognised as being equivalent to a UK honours degree.
+Other qualifications or experience may be acceptable if you are able to demonstrate appropriate knowledge and skills to a UK honours degree standard.

 Months of entry

 Develop a thorough understanding of quantitative and qualitative research methods.
-Explore theoretical approaches and the challenges of researching beyond boundaries.
+Explore theoretical approaches and the challenges of interdisciplinary research.
 Focus on a specific research project of your choice.

-This masters degree combines core units in research methods with education-specific option units across education, childhood and youth, social policy and social work.
+This masters degree combines core units in research methods with option units across education, childhood and youth, social policy and social work.
 You’ll gain a broad understanding of social science thinking and practices.

-This degree is accredited by the Economic and Social Research Council’s (ESRC’s) White Rose Doctoral Training Partnership.
-Prospective UK students are therefore eligible to apply for 1+3 studentships to fund their MA and subsequent PhD (see wrdtp.ac.uk for details).
+Our MA Social Research degree is accredited by the Economic and Social Research Council’s (ESRC’s) White Rose Doctoral Training Partnership.
+UK applicants are therefore eligible to apply for 1+3 studentships to fund their MA and subsequent PhD (see wrdtp.ac.uk for details).
 After completion of the course, UK students will also be eligible to apply for ESRC +3 awards to fund a PhD, through any of the ESRC’s 14 Doctoral Training Partnerships across the UK.

 It’s designed for anyone who’d like to pursue a career in research, whether you’re hoping to go on to PhD study, work as a social researcher in the public or private sector, or are on a career break and interested in exploring social research.

 Through this course, you’ll develop the skills to begin your research career and to contribute to wider research communities.